isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/free-ssh-client-for-ipad.md

 ---
-title: Free SSH Client for iPad — WebSSH
+title: "Free SSH Client for iPad: No Subscription, No Account"
-description: WebSSH is the best free SSH client for iPad.
-Enjoy a full terminal on a large screen, Split View multitasking, external keyboard support, SFTP file management, and built-in network diagnostics.
+description: "Full SSH, SFTP and Telnet terminal on iPad, free.
+External keyboard, Split View and Stage Manager support.
+One-time Pro upgrade, no subscription, no cloud relay: your keys stay on your iPad."
 ---

-# Free SSH Client for iPad: Your Portable Sysadmin Workstation
+# Free SSH Client for iPad — No Subscription, No Account Required

 The iPad's large screen, external keyboard support, and multitasking capabilities make it an exceptional platform for remote server management — and **WebSSH** is built to take full advantage of it.
-Whether you're working from a coffee shop, a conference, or the couch, WebSSH turns your iPad into a capable SSH terminal with no monthly fees.
+Whether you're working from a coffee shop, a conference, or the couch, WebSSH turns your iPad into a capable SSH terminal with no monthly fees and no account to create.

 ---